matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 ### Transfer funds (ERC20 tokens)

-This example below shows how you can tranfer ERC20 tokens.
+This example below shows how you can transfer ERC20 tokens.

 ```python
 from zksync2.manage_contracts.erc20_contract import ERC20FunctionEncoder